Business rates (NNDR)

 Business rates Instalments

 Payment of business rate bills is automatically set on a 10 monthly cycle.
-However, the Government will legislate to allow businesses to ask for their rate bills to be spread over 12 months.
-If you wish to take up this offer, you should contact my section before 1st April; requests after this date will have their instalments extended to March 2015.
+However, businesses can now ask for their rate bills to be spread over 12 months.
+If you wish to take up this offer, you should contact my section before 1st April; requests after this date will have their instalments extended to March 2016.